-This is the story of two people (Clay and Lindsay Smith) and a constantly shedding pound dog (Hunter) as they detach from the rigors of everyday life and travel the world, be it by plane, train, automobile or their feet (and paws).
+This is the story of two people (Clay and Lindsay Smith) and a Hunter, the ginger pound dog.
+We are living life with the mission of not letting the bucket list get too long.
+This often ends up with us traveling the world, be it by plane, train, automobile or their feet (and paws).
 The blog started as a way to show friends/families where we are, what we’re doing and what we plan on doing next.
-Since the blog’s inception it has evolved into an informal and hopefully comedic documentary, showing the transformation, be it good, bad or ugly, that happens when the rank-and-file life is traded for one of transience and whims.
+Since then we’ve tried to show the genuine experiences and transformation (be it good, bad or ugly) that happens when the rank-and-file is traded for the gypsy life.
+No rose colored glasses here!

 Lindsay’s downward spiral started as a young 22 year old girl who foolishly decided to put every bit of her personal belongings into Clay’s F-350 and drive from Saskatchewan to Alaska the fall of 2010.
 Clay still isn’t sure how he convinced her to move up there, let alone marry him, but at least it has worked out for him!
 Lindsay attended University, earned a Marketing and an International Business degrees with (relatively) fluent French and Spanish with the full intent to be the downtown business woman with her new heels and flash outfits walking to her high-rise office.
 Since then, she has left her corporate world pursuits behind, opened her own business as a personal trainer, won competitions and set records as a powerlifter and strong-woman, worked three jobs while Clay was in Afghanistan (including starting a business).
 Now she has put everything in storage to spend the next chapter of her life being a homeless hippy spending more nights in a tent or a car than in a house.